Of all the persistent myths about life insurance, the notion most people don’t need it is arguably the most damaging.

 - The amount of underwriting you want (chiefly, whether you want to undergo medical underwriting to save money or opt for a quicker, more expensive no-exam policy)

-- Monthly premiums compared with otherwise identical policies
+- Monthly premiums (life insurance costs) compared with otherwise identical policies

 - Financial strength ratings, a measure of insurers’ expected ability to pay death benefits